chianw/prunewcloud/README.md

 **stage0a - using Terraform with existing service principal A with required permissions**

-1. create an EA subscription for management - https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subscription and https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-enterprise-subscription#create-an-ea-subscription .
+1. create an EA subscription for management and for connectivity - https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subscription and https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-enterprise-subscription#create-an-ea-subscription .
 For permissions to create subscriptions for MCA - https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription#permission-required-to-create-azure-subscriptions

 ---